jmchilton/prodbiocloud/getting_started.rst

 Checking Out CloudBioLinux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-One can use ``git`` to checkout ``CloudBioLinux``.
+``git`` should be used obtain ``CloudBioLinux``.

 ::

-    git://github.com/chapmanb/cloudbiolinux.git
+    git clone git://github.com/chapmanb/cloudbiolinux.git

-If you forsee considerable CloudBioLinux development (installation of custom
+If additional CloudBioLinux development is planned (installation of custom
-packages, services, etc...), you will likly want to `fork CloudBioLinux`__ first and then
+packages, services, etc...), it may be preferable to `fork CloudBioLinux`__ first and then
-checkout your own copy.
+checkout `CloudBioLinux`_ from the forked repository.

 __ fork_Cloudbiolinux_